wholder/SilhouetteTest/README.md

           BLK add: 0x82 (IN)  pkt: 64

 Please copy all of this text, along with the full Model Name and Version of the Silhouette device tested, and post it in a comment in the Wiki Section listed above.
+#### Direct Command Mode
+If you enable the `"Snd Cmd"` checkbox, a text entry field will appear where you can type commands, such as `"M1000,1000"` (move to position 1000, 1000 where the values are in units of 508 units/inch) and send them directly to the selected Silhouette device by pressing ENTER.
+The scrolling text area will print out the command you send along with any response received back, if any.
+I added this a way to try and discover new commands through experimentation.  _**Caution**: I have observed that some of the commands I tried seemed to put the Curio into a state where some functions, such as tool up and down, stopped working, or began to behave oddly and that cycling the power did not restore their ability to function.
+Fortunately, running Silhouette Studio and performing an operation seemed to fix things._